dannyboy849/Full_YOLOv11_Tutorial/README.md

 # Bird_Project_Daniel Summary
 This is also my repository I originally made for a research project called *link inserted if paper is accepted*.
 I have uploaded some of my experimental results.
 I will mainly use this as a backup for my files, but also as a free dataset for anyone who wants to work with it.
-If there is anything missing or needs clarification, please feel free to reach out to me at dvargas88@ou.edu.
-Hope this helps!!
+Again, if there is anything missing or needs clarification, please feel free to reach out to me at dvargas88@ou.edu.

 # Summary Results